zhm/pg-postgis-types/README.md

 Use PostGIS geometry types with [node-postgres](https://github.com/brianc/node-postgres).

 This module registers parsers for the PostGIS geometry types.
+You can also plug in your own WKB parser.

 ## Installation